To begin searching within the

 The ATFE posts answers to FAQs on its "Questions and Answers" web page.https://www.atf.gov/questions-and-answers

-A history timeline of the ATFE is available online.https://www.atf.gov/our-history/atf-history-timeline
+A history timeline is available on the ATFE website.https://www.atf.gov/our-history/atf-history-timeline

 The ATFE maintains accounts on Facebook, Instagram, Twitter, and YouTube.https://www.atf.gov/news/social-media